Richard Harpin: Writing

 Harpin has authored business columns for The Sunday Times, Mail, City A.M., and The Yorkshire Post.
 In 2025, Harpin published the book How to Make a Billion in Nine Steps, which became a Sunday Times bestseller.

 Philanthropy

 In 2009, Harpin founded The Enterprise Trust, a charity that promotes youth entrepreneurship and apprenticeships.
 The trust funds enterprise programmes and works closely with Young Enterprise, The Careers and Enterprise Company, the Scouts, and The Duke of Edinburgh's Award.
 During the COVID-19 pandemic, the trust donated a £60,000 aid package to homelessness charities in the West Midlands.

 Personal life

 Harpin was previously married to Kate Harpin, and they have three children.
 In 2013, Harpin bought their village pub, The Alice Hawthorn Inn in Nun Monkton, to prevent its closure.
 It won Yorkshire Life magazine's Dining Pub of the Year award in 2017.
 They also helped revive the Nun Monkton Ferryboat across the River Ouse in 2017 which had been closed since 1952.

 Harpin is a lifelong Newcastle United fan.
 He was a political donor to the Conservative Party.

+In December 2025, Harpin was awarded a knighthood in the 2026 New Year Honours.